inunoriginal1/66daysofdata/README.md

 I finally started reading through [Learning SQL](https://www.oreilly.com/library/view/learning-sql-3rd/9781492057604/) by Alan Beaulieu to get a more structured view of SQL, now that I've had some exposure.
 While I learned many concepts and techniques by focusing on solving real questions and consuming good SQL content from the LinkedIn data community, my goal now is to take a step back and build a broader base of knowledge.
 Struggling through things on my own first gives me a better context for the material and helps me better connect theory to specific personal examples.

 Fun fact: ANSI published their first standard for SQL in 1986... so SQL is officially 3 years older than me?

+### Day 6 (01/11/2021): Schema, Data and Transaction Statements
+I only had a bit of time today to read [Learning SQL](https://www.oreilly.com/library/view/learning-sql-3rd/9781492057604/) and I'm encouraged by the author's writing style and the organization of the book.

+So far, 99% of my time working with SQL has been spent on data statements.
+I've only worked on learning the query side.
+And it makes sense; it does seem like it'd be way simpler to work with premade data structures that other people have built.
+However, I always knew I'd probably also need to explore more of the schema side to get a better understanding of SQL.
+Of course, you learn about primary keys and foreign keys naturally, just by joining tables together but I'm excited to learning more about data types, constraints, data dictionaries and a million other things I don't even know exist yet.